South Africa national cricket team: 21st century Proteas

 In February 2014 South Africa took on Australia in a Test series, with the winner being ranked No. 1 team in the world.
 Australia won the series 2–1.
 South Africa later in the year would regain the No. 1 ranking.
-As of 4 May 2020, South Africa is ranked 6th in Test Cricket.

 During this time of dominance in the Test arena, the ODI and T20I performances were far less consistent, as South Africa search for a winning formula ahead of the 2014 ICC World Twenty20 and the 2015 ICC Cricket World Cup.
 A notable ODI series loss to New Zealand at home in January 2013, and a further loss in Sri Lanka highlighted South Africa's recent difficulties.
 Exits from the 2012 ICC World Twenty20 and the 2013 ICC Champions Trophy only served to improve South Africa's reputation as 'chokers' in major tournaments.
 In the latter years of Smith's career, South Africa split the captaincy in the shorter forms of the game, with the ODI side being led by AB de Villiers and the T20I side by Faf du Plessis.
 After Smith's retirement, Hashim Amla was appointed captain of the test side, leading his side to victory in his first test in charge, in Galle in Sri Lanka.